the-journal-society/.github/profile/README.md

 ## Usage

-This repository will act as a single point of entry for all things to do with the Journal Society.
-Session notes written in LaTeX will be stored as .tex files and .pdf in the `notes/` folder and all documents sent in and used for reference will be in `reference/`
+This organization will act as a single point of entry for all things to do with the Journal Society.

 ## For Members